Apoc70/New-MailboxMigrationCsv/README.md

 Switch to select the mailbox type you want to export.
 Options are User, Shared, Room, Arbitration, PublicFolder, Equipment, All

+### Database

+If set, the script fetches only mailboxes stored in that database.

 ### BatchSize

 The number of email addresses per split CSV file, aka batch size.